dcrystalj/Windows-backupdir/README.md

 Windows-backupdir
 =================
+C# script.

-auto backup directory on different location, auto copy new items, useful for cloud backup services
+Auto backup some windows directory and store on different location, auto copy new items, useful for cloud like services.